jomony/EPItools/README.md

 # EPItools
-Comparing the performance of epigenetic (bisulfite-) data mapping and analysis tools.
+Comparison of the performance of epigenetic (bisulfite-) data mapping and analysis tools.

-Evaluation of four epigenomic mapping tools - including scripts to search for coherence and over-laps of mapped reads from each tool (as part of an unpublished study).
+Evaluation of four distinct epigenomic mapping tools - including the main scripts to search for coherence and over-laps of mapped reads from each tool (Omony, Nussbaumer and Gutzat, in Review).

 - Bismark.
 - Bsmap.